Four academic terms per year

 The academic programs at Sol International School have been designed to prepare our graduates to excel in their respective departments.
 In addition to course work, there are numerous activities to develop students’ knowledge through project work, external class activities, internships and volunteer programs.

 The program curriculum is divided into five parts: General Education, Department Required, Department Elective, Free Electives and Minor.
-Students must complete a minimum of 142 credit hours and achieve a cumulative GPA of 2.0/4.5 or higher to fulfill the graduation requirements.
-Students are expected to complete 142 credit hours in 3.5 years (seven semesters and six intersessions) or in 4 years.
+Students enrolling from Spring 2020 must complete a minimum of 132 credits and achieve a cumulative GPA of 2.0/4.5 or higher to fulfill the graduation requirements.
+Students are expected to complete 132 credit hours in 4 years.
 The components of the curriculum are:

 |Category||Minimum Required Credits|